 “I realized I was not alone–we were all in the same boat.”

 “Even though I had never met any of these people, I felt we understood one another immediately.”

 “Speaking openly and honestly helped me to see more clearly what was happening to me.”

-It is surprising to many that this simple way of being together is generally NOT experienced as more depressing, but as a lightening of personal pain.
+It is surprising to many that this simple way of being together is generally NOT experienced as depressing, but as a lightening of personal pain.
 Group members are helped by others listening sensitively to their stories, their grief; in turn, they are able to help fellow members in the same way.
-Even if a person’s loved one died, for example, two years previously, he or she can often benefit from a support group.
+Even if a person’s loved one died two years previously, for example, he or she can often benefit from a support group.

 Bereavement Support Goals

-We aim to provide an opportunity for you to examine how this loss and other previous losses have affected your life.
-We will discuss common myths about dealing with death, as well as provide accompaniment to help you deal with your own pain and move forward in your life.
-Recovery from loss is often achieved by allowing yourself the opportunity to complete the unique feelings of pain caused by your loss.
-Grief support will help you regain your sense of meaning and purpose in life.
+We aim to provide an opportunity for you to examine how this loss and other previous losses has affected your life.
+We will discuss common myths around dealing with death, as well as provide accompaniment and resources to help you deal with your own pain and move forward in your life.
+Recovery and rediscovery after loss is often achieved by allowing yourself the opportunity to acknowledge and complete the unique feelings of pain caused by your loss.
+Grief support will help you work towards regaining your sense of meaning and purpose in life.
 Our coordinators will also be able to provide you with various reference materials to help guide you on this journey.

 There is no fee for our bereavement support services.
 Please call (613) 473-1880 to arrange for bereavement support from The Heart of Hastings Hospice or to register for an upcoming Grief Support Group.